AVER343/evalaunch/docs/ProjectOverview.md

 # Project Overview

-## eVALaunche Consultancy Website
+## eVaLaunche Consultancy Website

 ### Project Summary
-eVALaunche is a modern, production-ready consultancy website built with Next.js 14 (App Router) showcasing software development, AI/ML solutions, and digital marketing services.
+eVaLaunche is a modern, production-ready consultancy website built with Next.js 14 (App Router) showcasing software development, AI/ML solutions, and digital marketing services.
 The website is designed as a static site for optimal performance, SEO, and deployment on Vercel.

 ### Tech Stack